LBCrion/sfwbar/doc/sfwbar.rst

   an action to execute upon interaction with a widget.
 Actions can be attached to any widget.
 Multiple actions can be attached to various pointer events.
   The notation is ``action[<event>] = <action>``.
-Event values are LeftClick, MiddleClick or RightClick, ScrollUp, ScrollDown, ScrollLeft, ScrollRight and Drag respectively.
+Event values are LeftClick, MiddleClick or RightClick, DOubleClick, ScrollUp, ScrollDown, ScrollLeft, ScrollRight and Drag respectively.
+  Please note that if you add a DoubleClick event to a widget, the LeftClick event will be slightly left responsive, since sfwbar will be waiting to determine if a click is part of a double click sequence.
   Additionally, modifiers can be specified using the notation of ``[Modifier+]<event>``.
 I.e. ``action[Ctrl+LeftClick]``.
 The following modifiers supported: Shift, Ctrl, Mod1, Mod2, Mod3, Mod4, Mod5, Super, Hyper,